 WCOR(AM) in Lebanon, Tennessee has returned AM stereo to their listeners.
-WCOR features the Real Country format, which blends the traditional sound from today's hottest new artists, with the great country music classics.
+WCOR features the Real Country format, which blends the traditional sound from today's hottest new artists, in combination with the great country music classics.

 This is a recording of WCOR(AM) in the early morning hours of January 12, 2014.
-WCOR is a class-C AM broadcast station located in Lebanon, Tennessee operating at 1,000 watts full time, non-directional day and night, and the tower is located approximately 29 miles east of Nashville, Tennessee USA.
+WCOR is a class-C AM broadcast station located in Lebanon, Tennessee operating at 1,000 watts full time, non-directional day and night antenna patterns, and the tower is located approximately 29 miles east of Nashville, Tennessee USA.
 WCOR is owned by Bay-Pointe Broadcasting company, and broadcasts various community related programs, as well as locally produced shows on a daily basis.
 WCOR simulcasts sister station WANT(FM) for most of its broadcast day, and carries Cumulus Media's Real Country format.
 Programing differs in some day parts, usually to carry local sports programing.LISTEN TO ALMOST THIRTY MINUTES OF